nihalpasham/JWT-based-device-auth/README.md

   - **Complex ecosystem**: With a myriad number of **silicon + firmware vendors, micro-architectures, security technologies, open source offerings, cloud platforms, and a heterogenous supply-chain** comprising OEMs, contract manufacturers etc, this problem can easily get compounded, making it increasingly difficult to **secure** a mix of devices.

 # The way forward: a usable answer
-'Expertise' is what you need to clearly understand the nitty gritties of addressing the above issue-categories but in general, all other classes of issues are attributable to a much tinier knowledge-gap i.e. an understanding of available security options - cryptoprocessors - you can call them TPMs, secure elements, emv chips or custom ones like apple's T2 chip that you cant buy etc. To elaborate
+'Expertise' is what you need to clearly understand the nitty gritties of addressing the above issue-categories but in general, all other classes of issues are attributable to a much simpler knowledge-gap i.e. an understanding of usable device-security options like cryptoprocessors - you can call them **TPMs, secure elements, emv chips or custom ones like apple's T2 chip** that you cant buy etc. To elaborate

  - **Price:** Secure crypto processors/chips/accelerators are cheap (cost just a few cents) and most come with certifiable protection for key-storage and crypto-processing capabilities.
  - **Agility:** Crypto-chips are available in a variety of configurations, from add-ons or isolated external modules to fully integrated secure crytpo co-processors boards.
 So, it doesn’t matter if it’s a greenfield or brownfield project, you can still have the best of security.